 What is the Medicaid Enterprise Systems Conference?

-The conference has been in existence since the nineteen-nineties and has recently grown to an attendance of approximately fourteen hundred attendees in 2012.
+The conference has been in existence since the nineteen-nineties and has recently grown to an attendance of approximately fourteen hundred attendees in 2015.
 States volunteer to host the event and work with a committee of Federal, State and private sector individuals to plan and execute the conference.
-Over the past seven years, the conferences have been held in Providence, Rhode Island; San Diego, California; Nashville, Tennessee; Chicago, Illinois; Portland, Oregon; Austin, Texas and Boston, Massachusetts.
-The 2013 Medicaid Enterprise Systems Conference will be held in Charleston, South Carolina.
+Over the past twelve years, the conferences have been held in Providence, Rhode Island; San Diego, California; Nashville, Tennessee; Chicago, Illinois; Portland, Oregon; Austin, Texas; Boston, Massachusetts; Charleston, South Carolina; Denver, Colorado; Des Moines, Iowa; and St. Louis, Missouri.
+The 2017 Medicaid Enterprise Systems Conference will be held in Baltimore, Maryland.

 Exhibitors at the conference include large and small companies involved in Medicaid systems.
-Over 80 exhibitors participated in the 2012 conference and the Charleston event is expected to attract several new sponsors and exhibitors.
+MESC 2016 set a record with over 100 exhibitor booths, and the 2017 MES Conference being held in Baltimore is expected to attract several new sponsors and exhibitors.
 In addition to exhibit space, various sponsorship opportunities are offered to exhibitors to provide them with access to potential customers.

 The Centers for Medicare and Medicaid (CMS) participate and offer sessions on their current initiatives related to the Affordable Care Act (ACA; the Medicaid Information Technology Architecture (MITA); and to Innovation initiatives.